 The vast majority are coeducational day schools, many educate children from nursery through to high school, some are run by Christian religious foundations and a few have long histories.
 The bilingual Deutsche Schule Athen was founded in 1896 and the English-medium Doukas School opened in 1917.

-Greece has 22 IB World Schools, of which 16 teach in English, five in English and Greek, and one in English and German.
-A total of 15 are authorised to teach the IB Diploma and three, Platon School, Costeas-Geitonas School and the International School of Athens, follow all three IB programmes.
+Greece has 21 IB World Schools, of which 15 teach in English and six in English and Greek.
+A total of 14 are authorised to teach the IB Diploma and three, Platon School, Costeas-Geitonas School and the International School of Athens, follow all three IB programmes.

 The School of European Education in Heraklion, Crete, provides free, public, multi-lingual education leading to the European Baccalaureate for students from European Union member states including Greece.
 It is accredited by the EU’s European Schools network.